Happening-Community/requests-and-offers/documentation/specifications.md

   - **Type**: `String`
   - **Validation**: Optional, but recommended for community engagement and networking.

-This detailed specification of the `AgentProfile` entity ensures that all stakeholders have a clear understanding of the data model, its requirements, and the validation rules that govern its use.
+This detailed specification of the `Profile` entity ensures that all stakeholders have a clear understanding of the data model, its requirements, and the validation rules that govern its use.
 This clarity is essential for the successful development and implementation of the application.

 ### 4.2 Projects and Organizations